UK mourns Prince Philip; leaders honor his service to queen

 “As we recover and rebuild after the terrible trial of the coronavirus pandemic, we will need fortitude and a deep sense of commitment to serving others,″ Welby wrote.
 “Throughout his life Prince Philip displayed those qualities in abundance, and I pray that we can take inspiration from his example.”

-“He will be remembered most of all for his extraordinary commitment and devotion to The Queen,” Starmer said in a statement.

-“For more than seven decades, he has been at her side.
-Their marriage has been a symbol of strength, stability and hope, even as the world around them changed — most recently during the pandemic.
-It was a partnership that inspired millions in Britain and beyond.”

-World leaders also expressed their sadness, including Australia’s Scott Morrison, Israel’s Benjamin Netanyahu, India’s Narendra Modi and Canada’s Justin Trudeau.
+The royal families of Denmark, Monaco, the Netherlands, Qatar and the United Arab Emirates sent messages to the queen.
+World leaders including Australia’s Scott Morrison, Israel’s Benjamin Netanyahu, India’s Narendra Modi and Canada’s Justin Trudeau also expressed their sadness.

-Former U.S. President George W. Bush and his wife, Laura, offered condolences to the monarch and the entire royal family.

-“He represented the United Kingdom with dignity and brought boundless strength and support to the sovereign,″ Bush said in a statement.
-“Laura and I are fortunate to have enjoyed the charm and wit of his company, and we know how much he will be missed.″
+Even Russian President Vladimir Putin, who has been at odds with Britain over issues ranging from election interference to the poisoning of a former spy in England, sent a telegram of condolence to the queen.
+The Russian Embassy in London noted that Philip was the great-great-grandson of Czar Nicholas I.

+Philip “rightfully enjoyed respect among the British and international authorities," Putin said.

 ———